Use custom apps

 Publish your custom app to Git

-You must publish your custom app dev container to a public Git repository for Workbench to reference it.
+You can publish your custom app dev container to a public or private Git repository for Workbench to reference it.
 For examples of a custom app dev container, see Devcontainer for R Analysis.

 Create and launch a custom app in Workbench